andcards/wavecell-sdk/README.md

 - `accountPassword` - Wavecell account password.
 (Required if `apiKey` is not specified)
 - `apiKey` - Api key from Wavecell customer portal.
-- `otp` - Otp code received via sms.
-Pass empty otp code to get current status of authentication object.
+- `otp` - OTP code received via sms.
+Pass empty OTP code to get current status of authentication object.
-- `resourceUri` - Uri for validating otp.
+- `resourceUri` - Uri for validating OTP.
 Can be found in `otpCodeSend` response.
 (Required)

 #### Response